maqmal/face-recognition-multiprocess/README.md

-Be carefull when close the program
+Be carefull when closing the program